 - 1 Reach out to our team today!

 You can think of data capture as a patient who gives their data after filling out a questionnaire for the first time.
 It is now up to authorized personnel to use the data gathered.
 Ideally, digitizing the information makes it more valuable and practical as it eases cross-referencing with other data.

-Simply put, Data Capture enables the collection of information and its accessible use.
+Simply put, Data Capture refers to the process of collecting data through electronic format and its accessible use.